BorkonStuff/scarpet-scripts/README.md

 You need the [Carpet mod](https://www.curseforge.com/minecraft/mc-mods/carpet) to be able to run those.

 [See here](https://github.com/gnembon/fabric-carpet/wiki/Installing-carpet-scripts-in-your-world) for how to install scarpet scripts in your world.
-The simple instructions are: go to your save, make a directory called "scripts" if it doesn't exist, copy script there.
-Some scripts might need to be loaded manually in Minecraft with the command "/script load <name of script>".
+The simple instructions are: go to your world save, make a directory called `scripts` if it doesn't exist, copy script there.
+Some scripts might need to be loaded manually in Minecraft with the command `/script load <name of script>`.

 ## Voids